Dobroslav Jevđević: Intelligence-gathering activities

 By 1949, the CIA claimed that Jevđević's intelligence material was being used by the Italian Ministry of Interior, the United States Counterintelligence Corps, British Forensic Science Service in Trieste, and French intelligence services in Rome and Paris.
 His intelligence correspondents included Đujić, who disseminated his intelligence reports to the CIA, Konstantin Fotić, the former Yugoslav ambassador to the United States, and Miro Didek, Croat politician Vladko Maček's self-styled intelligence representative in Rome.
 The intelligence reports were mostly collected from refugees fleeing Yugoslavia and arriving in Italy via Trieste and from émigré groups in Italy and Greece.
 By 1949, Jevđević claimed to have formed a large network of anti-communist propagandists in Italy and intelligence collection centres in Albania, Bulgaria and Greece.
 The CIA believed that these claims were exaggerated, if not entirely fictitious.
 In 1951, Jevđević began printing an anti-communist, pro-Chetnik publication from an unidentified religious institution in Italy.
 Issues were regularly mailed to Yugoslav exiles and former Chetniks living in the United States, Canada, Australia and various European countries.

 In May and June 1952, Jevđević visited Canada and addressed the Congress of the Serbian National Defence (Srpska Narodna Odbrana) in Niagara Falls regarding developments within Italy's Serb émigré community.
 The following year, he and Đujić issued a proclamation in Chicago declaring their intention to organise Chetnik groups against Damjanović, who had since emigrated to Germany.
 Jevđević later received threatening letters warning him not to go through with such a plan for fear of disuniting the Yugoslav diaspora.
 Little is known of his activities after 1953.
 He continued to live in Rome until his death in October 1962.
+He is interred at the Non-Catholic Cemetery in Rome.